Losing the most beautiful part of our life, our father!

 was never the same old ‘active’ man again.
 He slowed down the rest of his life.

-being the bestest (I wish such a word existed) Papa in the whole wide world.
+But that didn’t hinder him from being the bestest (I wish such a word existed) Papa in the whole wide world.
 A man

 who lived the way he wanted to.
-On his ideals, morals and beliefs.
+On his ideals, morals, and beliefs.
 Whatever his

 heart said wasn’t right, he wouldn’t go for it.
 He was a quintessential father